-Every good explainer video has the five same things in common:
+Every good explainer video has five things in common.

-- Short in Length: Explainer videos are typically under 3:00 minutes, but the best ones are often shorter, between 1:00-1:30.
+- Short in length: Explainer videos are typically under three minutes, but the best ones are often shorter, between one and two minutes.

-- Strong Call to Action: Explainer videos should clearly state what they want their intended audience to do after watching.
+- Strong call to action (CTA): Explainer videos should clearly state what they want their intended audience to do after watching.

-- Focused on Solving a Problem: Explainer videos are focused on addressing a specific problem, explaining their product or service, and answering why they are the solution.
+- Focused on solving a problem: Explainer videos are focused on addressing a specific problem, explaining their product or service, and answering why they’re the solution.

-- Match Brand and Audience: Explainer videos are best when their style and tone match that of the brand – as well as the customer they are trying to reach.
+- Match brand and audience: Explainer videos are best when their style and tone match that of the brand, as well as the customer they’re trying to reach.

-- How: How will the company’s product or service fix it?
+- How: How will your product or service fix it?

-- Why: Why should the audience choose this company?
+- Why: Why should the audience choose you?

 Too often, explainer videos get caught up on the what and the how, and forget to focus on the why.
-They are good at explaining a product or service, but not effective at communicating the underlying purpose behind what the company is selling.
-In order to effectively communicate the why, your company needs to understand who their target audience is through a video marketing strategy and present a strong underlying mission statement that uniquely connects with that intended audience.
+They’re good at explaining a product or service, but not effective at communicating the company’s underlying purpose.
+In order to effectively communicate the why, your company needs to understand who their target audience is through a video marketing strategy and present a strong underlying mission statement that uniquely connects with their intended audience.

 What Type of Explainer Video Should You Make?